 2. Mahalo – Thank you

-Show your gratitude with the Hawaiin phrase mahalo.
+Show your gratitude with the Hawaiian phrase mahalo.
 If you’re feeling extra grateful, use mahalo nui loa (pronounced mah-hah-loh noo-ee) for ‘thank you very much’.
+It can also be used to praise someone or show your respect for someone or something.

 3.’A’ ole pilikia – You’re welcome/ No problem